Ether1Project/Ethoprotocol/README.md

 Initializing, configuring and running an Etho node with decentralized storage capabilities (ethoFS) enabled is a three step process.

 All three node types are available to initialize, config and run via the CLI utilizing the --ethofs flag to designate node type.
-Explore the [Etho Protocol Node Dashboard ](https://nodes.ether1.org) for details and requirements for deploying each ethofs enabled node type.
+Explore the [Etho Protocol Node Dashboard ](https://nodes.ethoprotocol.com) for details and requirements for deploying each ethofs enabled node type.
+A good place for more information is also our [Etho Protocol documentation ](https://docs.ethoprotocol.com)

 #### Node Types: